Ventricular assist device: History

 or that the pulse intensity will be seriously reduced.

-Third-generation VADs suspend the impeller in the pump using either hydrodynamic or electromagnetic suspension, thus removing the need for bearings and reducing the number of moving parts to one.

-Another technology undergoing clinical trials is the use of transcutaneous induction to power and control the device rather than using percutaneous cables.
-Apart from the obvious cosmetic advantage this reduces the risk of infection and the consequent need to take preventative action.
-A pulsatile pump using this technology has CE Mark approval and is in clinical trials for US FDA approval.

 A very different approach in the early stages of development was the use of an inflatable cuff around the aorta.
 Inflating the cuff contracts the aorta and deflating the cuff allows the aorta to expand – in effect the aorta becomes a second left ventricle.
 A proposed refinement is to use the patient's skeletal muscle, driven by a pacemaker, to power this device – which would make it truly self-contained.
-However a similar operation (cardiomyoplasty) was tried in the 1990s with disappointing results.
-In any case, it has substantial potential advantages in avoiding the need to operate on the heart itself and in avoiding any contact between blood and the device.
-This approach involves a return to a pulsatile flow.
+However, a similar operation (cardiomyoplasty) was tried in the 1990s with disappointing results.

 At one time Peter Houghton was the longest surviving recipient of a VAD for permanent use.
 He received an experimental Jarvik 2000 LVAD in June 2000.
 Since then, he completed a 91-mile charity walk, published two books, lectured widely, hiked in the Swiss Alps and the American West, flew in an ultra-light aircraft, and traveled extensively around the world.
 He died of acute kidney injury in 2007 at the age of 69.
-Since then patient Lidia Pluhar has exceeded Houghton's longevity on a VAD, having received an HeartMate II in March 2011 at age 75, and currently continues to use the device.
-In August 2007 The International Consortium of Circulatory Assist Clinicians (ICCAC) was founded by Anthony "Tony" Martin, a nurse practitioner (NP) and clinical manager of the mechanical circulatory support (MCS) program at Newark Beth Israel Medical Center, Newark, N.J.
+Since then, patient Lidia Pluhar has exceeded Houghton's longevity on a VAD, having received a HeartMate II in March 2011 at age 75, and currently continues to use the device.
+In August 2007 the International Consortium of Circulatory Assist Clinicians (ICCAC) was founded by Anthony "Tony" Martin, a nurse practitioner (NP) and clinical manager of the mechanical circulatory support (MCS) program at Newark Beth Israel Medical Center, Newark, N.J.
 The ICCAC was developed as a 501c3 organization, dedicated to the development of best practices and education related to the care of individuals requiring MCS as a bridge to heart transplantation or as destination therapy in those individuals who don't meet the criteria for heart transplantation.